Decatur Public Transit System: Senator Severns Transit Center

 The Senator Severns Transit Center, located downtown at 353 E William St, serves as the primary transfer hub for the Decatur Public Transit System.
 It was constructed in 2002 and includes amenities such as an indoor waiting area, restrooms, and vending machines.
 Transit users are also able to purchase transit tokens, passes and punch cards.
 While the transit center was also intended to serve intercity buses, as of 2022, no intercity buses use the facility.
 Instead intercity buses stop at a Pilot Truck Stop, located at 4030 East Boyd Road on the north side of Decatur.

-Fixed Route Ridership
+Fixed route ridership

 The ridership statistics shown here are of fixed route services only and do not include demand response.

+Bus Fleet

+As of 2025, the transit system has fourteen (14) 2019 diesel Gilligs (numbered 2001 - 2014), four (4) 2020 diesel Gilligs (numbered 2015 - 2018), seven (7) hybrid Gilligs (numbered 2119 - 2120 and 2421 - 2425), and seven (7) gas paratransit vehicles.